This Walnut Smoothie is made using 5 wholesome ingredients like walnuts, dates, cocoa powder, banana and milk. It is tasty, nutritious and satisfying.

 Scroll down to the recipe card below for full information on ingredients and amounts.

-- Walnuts - Use raw walnuts or soaked the night before, if you are planning ahead.
+- Walnuts - Use raw walnuts, like in walnut cookies or soaked the night before, if you are planning ahead.

 - Banana - Use a very ripe, heavily speckled banana for an intense fruity flavor and natural sweetness.

-- Milk - Whole milk makes the walnut smoothie rich and creamy.
+- Milk - Whole milk makes the walnut smoothie rich and creamy, like in avocado smoothie recipe.

 - Cocoa powder - It is the resulting powder after removing most of the cocoa butter and therefore has an intense chocolate flavor.